apknusel/PinPoint/README.md

 ## Key Features

-**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

 * Creating post previews on the main map and rendering markers in the same location.
 * Figuring out how to keep high quality images (as uploaded and preview many images on one page).
 * Figuring out how to design the database and determine relationships within the database.